 This is your community, and your input matters.
 Share your ideas and comments below.
 Register for this site (top right corner of this page) to stay up to date via email and be a part of the conversation moving forward.

-The City of SeaTac is moving forward with a new civic campus to replace the current City Hall.
+The City of SeaTac is developing a new civic campus to replace the current City Hall.
 This project will bring City and community services together in one central, accessible location—making it easier for everyone to connect with the services they need.

 The City will use a General Contractor / Construction Manager (GCCM) approach to design and build the proposed City Hall.
 The GCCM approach allows for significant community engagement, careful control of project cost, and a careful approach to project delivery.
 An architect and contractor will be hired in early 2026, with project design starting in late 2026 and into 2027.